-Tina, who writes the visual feast of a blog Colourliving recently asked me to take part in one of her regular features, Vive La Difference.
-The guest (me) chooses a theme and some objects from a given list, and then produces something using these as inspiration.
+Tina, who writes the visual feast of a blog Colourliving, recently asked me to take part in one of her regular features, Vive La Difference.
+The guest (me) picks a theme and some objects from a given list, and then produces something using these as inspiration.
 Tina does the same, and both results are posted.
 It is always interesting how different the pieces are – hence the post title.

 Anyway, my choice was ‘Picasso’ as my theme, and ‘clothes’ and ‘fabric’ as my objects.

 I trawled through my many books about Picasso, and eventually came up with the above image, ‘The Meal’, painted exactly sixty years ago.
 Beautiful isn’t it?
 I changed my mind about which painting to use about a million times, but in the end the image of a mother feeding her two children was too autobiographical to let go.
 Also, the mother looks like me, unfortunately.

 Finding matching colours was more difficult than I expected, as usually I lay my hands on the exact piece straight away.
 I can’t believe it, but I have no plain black fabric on Fabric Mountain.
 It goes completely against my grain to buy fabric especially, so I used a black and white print and made life much more difficult for myself.
 Finding red was easy.

 The piece was six weeks in the making, and I enjoyed every minute.
 As usual, it was almost completely sewn on public transport.
 You can find it in my shop.